Skip to content

 Computer Name vs. Device Manager Names

-It is important to know that your “Computer Name” (or hostname) is different from the hardware names found in Device Manager.
-The computer name is what other devices see on your network.
+It’s important to know your “Computer Name” (also called a hostname) isn’t the same as hardware names in Device Manager.
+Your computer name is what other devices see on your network.
 Device Manager names refer to specific hardware drivers, like your graphics card or network adapter.
-Changing your computer name will not change your hardware driver names.
+Changing your computer name won’t affect these hardware driver names.

 Change Your Device Name via System Settings